Table of Contents

 Since not all courses and universities are waiving GRE, you might have a few on your shortlist that are still asking students to submit GRE scores.

 In that case, it’s best to start preparing for the test as soon as you can.
 To begin with, check out this blog on ‘All about GRE’ and then head over to the article I have written on ‘GRE at-home.’
-You will find out about GRE test dates, exam pattern, registration, and scoring.
+You will find out about GRE test dates, exam patterns, registration, and scoring.
 The first blog also has a sample paper for you to practice.

 Moreover, the second blog will help you set up your room and your PC (among other things) to help you take the test at home.